top of page

 Cozy rooms vs cozy apartments

-Small spaces often feel cozy more naturally because they’re enclosed.
-Larger spaces require more intention—creating zones, using light strategically, and breaking up openness.
+Small spaces often feel cozy naturally because they’re enclosed.
+Larger spaces require more intention.

-A cozy apartment isn’t about size.
-It’s about how the space is experienced, not how it’s measured.
+A cozy apartment isn’t about size—it’s about how the space is experienced.

 Subscribe to our newsletter